 Amnesty International Charity Limited is a company registered in England & Wales, limited by guarantee (no. 02007475) and a registered charity (no. 294230), with registered office at 1 Easton Street, London WC1X 0DW.

-Amnesty International’s International Board, is elected by our International Council Meeting (ICM).
+Amnesty International’s International Board, is elected by our Global Assembly, which meets annually.
 The International Board provides guidance and leadership for the AI movement.

 The Secretary General, is the operational leader of the movement, and CEO of the International Secretariat.
 A team of Senior Directors is responsible with the Secretary General for the leadership of the International Secretariat.